 Every fall and winter — and honestly, year-round in the Hudson Valley — patients ask the same question: "Is this a cold, the flu, or COVID-19?"
-The symptoms can feel almost identical at first, and it's easy to talk yourself into waiting it out.
-But knowing the difference, and understanding when to call your family doctor, can protect your health and the health of the people around you.
+The symptoms can feel almost identical at first, and it's easy to put off getting checked.
+But knowing the difference, and understanding when to call a family doctor, can help protect patients and the people around them.

 At HM Care Clinic in New Windsor, NY, our board-certified physician and care team see these questions every day.
-Here's a straightforward guide to help you make the right call.
+Here's a straightforward guide to help patients make an informed decision.

 How to Tell Cold, Flu, and COVID-19 Apart